Sleepful/mymail/README.md

         + Efficient external tools where a hand-written solution provides little benefit.
         + Flexibility and freedom over smothering software dependencies.

-TODO:
-The features showcased include...
-I picked these because....

 # Limitations

 Due to simple parsing logic for inbound emails: